openmainframeproject/feilong/doc/source/quickstart.rst

 1. Authorize BYOL user for z/VM SMAPI call.

-   VSMWORK1 AUTHLIST need to be updated in order to make the BYOL machine be able to issue SMAPI call.
+   VSMWORK1 AUTHLIST needs to be updated in order to make the BYOL machine be able to issue SMAPI call.
 Refer to z/VM Systems Management Application Programming for how to make it.

 2. Update BYOL definition for spawning guests.

-   Assume BYOL has its definition on z/VM, it needs to have following entry in its User Directory in order to link disk during stage of spawning guests.
+   Assume BYOL has its definition on z/VM, it needs to have following statement in its User Directory in order to link disk during stage of spawning guests.

    .. code-block:: text